 If you’re a follower of this blog, and the Canva hacks in particular, you’re familiar with just that—that most of what I do here is find ways to “hack” or find a work around for something that doesn’t quite exist “out of the box.”

 Today, though, when it comes to how to remove a background in addition to downloading with a transparent background in Canva, hacks be gone!
 Meaning, with Canva’s new background removal tool, deleting a background, and even creating an entirely new background for your photos has never been easier.

 (If I sound like an infomercial on this one, I’m sorry, but I really enjoy this particular feature.
 I will stop here and say, though, it’s only available to those who hold a Canva Pro membership.
-You can read more on whether or not I think a Canva Pro membership is worth it.)
+You can read more on whether or not I think a Canva Pro membership cost is worth it.)

 How to Remove Canva Background